-- a) As with morning drop-off, enter the parking lot from the driveway closest to Evergreen Road - b) A Staff member will direct cars to an area to "line-up".
-Please pull in close to the car alongside to you and pull up close to the car in front of you (as many cars as possible will be placed in the holding pattern). - c) When the car line begins, please follow the staff members' direction.
-New families to the school must display their name card as you approach the staff person with the bull-horn. - d) When exiting, please turn right onto 8th Street (only exceptions are Evergreen Neighborhood residents). - e) If a driver, unfamiliar with the system is to pick up a child: - (1) Make sure their name is on the family approved list for pick-up or call the office to give that permission - (2) Explain to them the system used - (3) Children should be prepared for a different pick-up person - f) Grades K-5 will exit from the front doors of the Parish Center.
+- As with morning drop-off, enter the parking lot from the driveway closest to Evergreen Road - b) A Staff member will direct cars to an area to "line-up".
+Please pull in close to the car alongside you and pull up close to the car in front of you (as many cars as possible will be placed in the holding pattern). - c) When the car line begins, please follow the staff members' direction.
+New families to the school must display their name card as you approach the staff person with the bull-horn. - d) PreK and Kinder parents ought to pull into the handicap spots near the church or toward the curb on 8th St. to buckle their children if needed. - e) When exiting, please turn right onto 8th Street (only exceptions are Evergreen Neighborhood residents). - f) If a driver, unfamiliar with the system is to pick up a child: - (1) Make sure their name is on the family approved list for pick-up or call the office to give that permission - (2) Explain to them the system used - (3) Children should be prepared for a different pick-up person - g) Grades K-5 will exit from the front doors of the Parish Center.
 Grades 6-8 will exit from the south entrance.
-Only those who live within walking distance from the school, and have a current parent note on file with the school office, will be allowed to proceed toward A Avenue and walk home.
-These students should be reminded to use the signalized crosswalk.
+Only those who live within walking distance from the school, and have a current parent note on file with the school office, will be allowed to proceed toward "A" Avenue and walk home.
+These students should be reminded to use the signalized crosswalk. - (1) Out of respect for neighboring homeowners and the city of Lake Oswego, we ask that parents use Carline to pick up their children.
+Please do not park on A Ave. or at neighboring businesses to meet your child and skip Carline, including the alleyway between the school and neighboring business. - h) No Atrium pick up unless previously arranged with Office.

-- g) No Atrium pick up. - h) Please note: Children waiting in the carline will only be released to the car picking them up.
+- i) Please note: Children waiting in the carline will only be released to the car picking them up.
 Parents may not walk into the carline to retrieve children!
-This is a safety issue. - i) At all times, please follow the directives of staff on duty. - j) Please do not use cell phones at any time when in carlines.
+This is a safety issue. - j) At all times, please follow the directives of staff on duty. - k) Please do not use cell phones at any time when in Carline.